bnmnetp/DS120/Syllabus.md

 * Practice the art of presenting your analysis and findings
 * Practice writing up your findings
 * Read and Discuss case studies of other people's analysis
 * Learn to consider the Ethical parts of data science

 ## TextBook

 *Data Smart* by John Foreman, available as a paperback or in eBook format

-I will also provide links or elecrontic copies of several articles or case studies
+I will also provide links or electronic copies of several articles and/or case studies

-# Topics
+## Topics

 * What is Data Science
 * Getting to know Excel